 And three spoonfuls of honey.

 Since I was a young girl my family has gathered to celebrate a Holy Thursday meal.
-We never called it a Seder, sometimes we called it a Passover meal.
-But the purpose was to remember Jesus' Last Supper, and to prepare the family for their participation at the evening Mass of the Lord's Supper.
+We never called it a Seder, although we have called it a Passover meal.
+The purpose was to remember Jesus' Last Supper, and to prepare the family for participation at the evening Mass of the Lord's Supper.
 I did try to learn more about the Jewish Seder meal, and over the years we would try to be more "authentic".
 But I have to say the men in my family were always a good barometer -- "Why are we doing this?
 We're not Jewish."
-We are Catholics trying to unite with Jesus, not necessarily the Jewish faith.
-I found in my reading that the current Seder meal wasn't established until after 70 A.D., and most sources say 500 years after Christ's death.
-So after thinking about it, why would I implement a ritual that was written after Christ, still awaiting the Messiah when He has already come?
-Wouldn't it make more sense to look back at the Old and New Testament and just imitate what Jesus the Messiah did at His Last Supper?
+They pointed out that we are Catholics trying to recall Jesus' last days, not trying to practice the Jewish faith.
+I found in my reading that the current Seder meal wasn't established until after 70 A.D., and many sources say not until 500 years after Christ's death.
+After prayerful consideration, why would we implement a ritual that was written after Christ that emphasizes awaiting the Messiah when He has already come?
+Wouldn't it make more sense to look back at the Old and New Testaments and imitate what Jesus the Messiah did at His Last Supper?

-I found it so interesting that in Celebrating the Faith in the Home: Lent and Easter in the Christian Kitchen by Laurie Navar Gill and Terea Zepeda (available from Emmanuel Books) that Mrs. Gill came to a similar conclusion:
+I found it so interesting that in Celebrating the Faith in the Home: Lent and Easter in the Christian Kitchen by Laurie Navar Gill and Terea Cepeda (printed by Emmanuel Books) that Mrs. Gill came to a similar conclusion:

 Yet my own sense is that too closely to imitate a Jewish Passover rings falsely at my table.
 Our Holy Thursday menu does include some symbolic foods from the Passover meal.
 We read about both the Exodus of Jews and the story of the Last Supper, but we do not imitate the narrative and blessings from the Jewish observance.